Kemeny method: Calculation methods and computational complexity

-An algorithm for computing a Kemeny-Young ranking in time polynomial in the number of candidates is not known, and unlikely to exist since the problem is NP-hard even if there are just 4 voters (even) or 7 voters (odd).
+An algorithm for computing a Kemeny ranking in time polynomial in the number of candidates is not known, and unlikely to exist since the problem is NP-hard even if there are just 4 voters (even) or 7 voters (odd).

 It has been reported that calculation methods based on integer programming sometimes allowed the computation of full rankings for votes on as many as 40 candidates in seconds.
 However, certain 40-candidate 5-voter Kemeny elections generated at random were not solvable on a 3 GHz Pentium computer in a useful time bound in 2006.

-The Kemeny–Young method can be formulated as an instance of a more abstract problem, of finding weighted feedback arc sets in tournament graphs.
+The Kemeny method can be formulated as an instance of a more abstract problem, of finding weighted feedback arc sets in tournament graphs.
 As such, many methods for the computation of feedback arc sets can be applied to this problem, including a variant of the Held–Karp algorithm that can compute the Kemeny–Young ranking of $n$ candidates in time $O(n2^n)$, significantly faster for many candidates than the factorial time of testing all rankings.
-There exists a polynomial-time approximation scheme for computing a Kemeny-Young ranking, and there also exists a parameterized subexponential-time algorithm with running time O*(2O(√OPT)) for computing such a ranking.
+There exists a polynomial-time approximation scheme for computing a Kemeny ranking, and there also exists a parameterized subexponential-time algorithm with running time O*(2O(√OPT)) for computing such a ranking.

 History

-The Kemeny–Young method was developed by John Kemeny in 1959.
+The Kemeny method was developed by John Kemeny in 1959.